hugmatj/fedora-ultimate-setup-script/README.md

 - Tested on Fedora 32 and Centos 8.1
 - Add new apps and remove old ones
-- Synchronise Fedora and Centos application versions as much as possible taking advantage of newly available EPEL-8 and Flatpak packages.
+- Synchronize Fedora and Centos application versions as much as possible taking advantage of newly available EPEL-8 and Flatpak packages.
 Always prefer official repository versions where possible.

 ![Fedora and centos app differences](images/differences_centos_fedora_packages.png)